bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/reversible and irreversible processes.md

 - [[fully reversible processes]]

 #### Examples
-- Reversible: A [[quasi-equilibrium (thermodynamics)|quasi-equilibrium]] heat transfer process is the very slow expansion of very large and thin walled frictionless piston-cylinder at constant temperature.
+- [[fully reversible processes]]: A [[quasi-equilibrium (thermodynamics)|quasi-equilibrium]] heat transfer process is the very slow expansion of very large and thin walled frictionless piston-cylinder at constant temperature.
--
+- [[internally reversible processes|internally reversible process]]: A quasi-equilibrium heat transfer process with constant volume heating of a cold gas.
+- [[reversible and irreversible processes|irreversible process]]: A quasi-equilibrium work process with the slow compression of a gas in an insulated piston-cylinder with friction present. (the friction is the bit that trolls you)

+Basically reversibilityismness is directly related to the generation of [[ent]]

 ### Irriversible processes
 #### Definition